5ilver/phphoo5/README.md

 // Refer to http://www.webreference.com/perl/xhoo/php1/ for phphoo, the
 // first cut done by CDI.

-To install, create your database with the schema file, grant access to a mysql user for phphoo,  then configure by editing config.php
+To install, create your database with the schema file, grant access to a mysql user for phphoo ( GRANT ALL PRIVILEGES ON phpHoo.* TO 'phphoouser'@'localhost'  identified by "phphoopass";),  then configure by renaming config.php.dist to config.php and filling in your settings.